 A professor may exclude or suspend from class a student acting in a disruptive or unbecoming manner.
-If there are repeated violations or the incident is sufficiently serious the matter will be referred to the Disciplinary Committee for action, whose normative sanctions are probation, mandatory withdrawal or expulsion.
+If there are repeated violations or the incident is sufficiently serious the matter will be referred to the Disciplinary Committee for action, whose normative sanctions are probation or expulsion.
+The Behavioral Intervention Team may also be consulted to provide support for students.